ehansis/ozelot/docs/examples/superheroes/running.rst

 Running
 -------

-The example comes with a small script :file:`manage.py` that can be used to run initiate various operations.
+The example comes with a small script :file:`manage.py` that can be used to initiate various operations.

     - Run ``python manage.py getdata`` to download and unpack the pre-filled web cache (see above).